pendoagnes222/alx-system_engineering-devops/0x01-shell_permissions/README.md

-switch current user to Betty
+chmod is used to create a new user root is used to print username